 Once you start racking up rewards, you’ve got a few options for redemption:

 - Gift cards

 - Travel through the Chase Travel Center (keep in mind these rewards aren’t Ultimate Rewards points, so they aren’t transferable or combinable with your Ultimate Rewards earned through other Chase cards)

 - A credit for all or part of your Instacart orders

 Further, there is no minimum rewards balance required for direct deposits, statement credits or Instacart orders.

 On top of no annual fee, if you decide to travel with this card, you won’t have to pay any foreign transaction fees.
-This means that if you take a trip outside of the United States, you won’t be charged additional fees on any purchases made with this card.
+This means that if you take a trip outside of the United States, you won’t be charged additional fees on purchases in foreign currency made with this card.

 Additional perks and benefits

 There are a few extra perks to appreciate about the Instacart Mastercard.
 Even though this isn’t necessarily a travel credit card, the fact that there are no foreign transaction fees and a significant amount of travel-related benefits is notable.

 With the Instacart Mastercard, you’ll get a free Instacart+ membership (which is typically $99 a year or $9.99 per month) for the first year.
 An Instacart+ membership means you’ll have $0 delivery fees for orders of $35 or more, plus reduced service fees and the ability to earn 5 percent Instacart credit for eligible pickup orders.